 Where to Stay on Khao San Road

 A large, hotel with one building full of nice double rooms, and a cheaper annex.
 It is based around a courtyard so can be noisy, but it is clean and modern.
 There is a small pool on the roof but you would need to get there early to bag a sunbed as they aren’t very plentiful.
-You can book here.

 Have you ever tried to go down Khao San Road on Google Streetview?
 I just tried it and the western end looks awful.
 People are moving too much and the bright lights leave the pictures a fuzzy mess.
 That sums up Khao San for me.
 It is a hot mess, but the kind that you can’t help but love.

 Returning time and after time, we are always slightly stunned by the pace of change around Banglumphu.
-There is always something new to see, old favourites to revisit and things that w3 really must get around to one day.
+There is always something new to see, old favourites to revisit and things that we really must get around to one day.
 I think we will be wasting time on Khao San Road for many visits to come.